-This year I am trialling a number of different species and cultivars of asters in the garden.
+This year I am trialling a number of different species and cultivars of asters and they have brought real beauty into my autumn garden.

 Aster scaber is spreading too rapidly, but it is very attractive both in leaf before flowering and then when actually flowering very late in the season.
 Such plants are useful in the garden where they have to fight for survival in difficult situations, but give them the chance and they can easily become a problem.